 - Milk, pasteurized or powdered

 - Plain yogurt with no added sugars or artificial sweeteners

 - Aromatic herbs and spices such as pepper, cinnamon, thyme and oregano, fresh or dried

 - thetea, the coffee and drinking water

 The second category includes processed culinary ingredients.
 These are substances derived from food in the first category by processes such as refining, drying and pressing.
 These processes aim to create durable products used to season or cook foods in the first category.
 Indeed, they are usually not eaten alone, but in combination with foods of the first category.
 Processed culinary ingredients include:

 - Butter, lard, lard and vegetable oils such asolive oil and sesame oil

 - Starches (e.g. corn starch)

 Category 3 of the NOVA classification

 The third category is processed foods.
 These foods are obtained by adding ingredients from the second category (salt, sugar, oil, etc.) to the foods of the first category.
-The processes involved in their manufacture include different cooking and preservation methods (eg: non-alcoholic fermentation).
-The objective of these processes is to improve the durability or the organoleptic qualities of foods of the first category.
+The processes involved in their manufacture include different methods of cooking and preservation (e.g. non-alcoholic fermentation).
+The objective of these processes is to improve the durability or the organoleptic qualities of food of the first category.
 Processed foods generally consist of a few ingredients and can be recognized as modified versions of foods in the first category.
 They can be eaten alone or with other foods.
 Examples of processed foods include: